-However, these crops are also very sensitive, and untreated disease or change in care could cause your tomato plant to take a turn for the worst.
+These crops are also susceptible, and untreated disease or change in care can cause your tomato plant to take a turn for the worst.

-If your tomato plant looks like it is dying, it needs to be tended to immediately.
+If your tomato plant looks dying, it must be tended to immediately.
 I revived many dying tomato plants and will share my experiences in this article.

 How to revive a dying tomato plant?

-If your tomato plant looks like it is dying, it could be that your plant isn’t getting the proper care it needs.
-Make sure that your tomato plant is getting enough sunlight, water, and fertilizer.
-Transplanting your tomato plant can be used as a last resort to revive it.
+If your tomato plant looks dying, it doesn’t get the care it needs.
+Ensure your tomato plant gets enough sunlight, water, and fertilizer.
+Transplanting your tomato plant can be a last resort to reviving it.

 Symptoms of a dying tomato plant

 If the leaves of your tomato plant are wilting and the stems are beginning to collapse, this could mean your plant is dying.

 Although, it can often be difficult to tell the difference between a dying tomato plant and one suffering from factors that don’t need attention.